StateVoicesNational/Spoke/docs/HOWTO_INTEGRATE_TOKEN_AUTH.md

     VALUES ((SELECT id FROM "user" WHERE email = 'admin@spoke.test' LIMIT 1), (SELECT id FROM organization WHERE name = 'test_org' LIMIT 1), 'OWNER');
 ```

-Once the inital user is set up, follow these steps to authenticate users using the dev script:
+Once the initial user is set up, follow these steps to authenticate users using the dev script:

 1. Set up your .env variables with sensible defaults and pointing to the scripts output.
 Example: